How to Plan a San Juan Mountains Elopement (Updated for 2026)

 San Juan Mountains Wedding Venues

-If you’re having a wedding of more than 15 people, you need to reserve a wedding venue in the San Juan Mountains.
+If you’re having a wedding of more than 15 people, you’re having more of a micro wedding ,not an elopement, so you need to reserve a wedding venue in the San Juan Mountains.
 If you’d like to see a full list of various venues for elopements and micro weddings all over Colorado, check out my 100+ Small Wedding Venues in Colorado blog.

 Jeeping Trails

-• Secret basin with blue lakes (I only tell my clients where this is)
+Secret basin with blue lakes (I only tell my couples where this is!)

 Hiking Trails